c-bond-code/Wikipedia-Search/README.md

 Once the JAR file is built, you can run it using
 `java -jar target/wikipediasearch-1.0-SNAPSHOT.jar`

 In the Wikipedia Search Build Folder add the newly created JAR file.
 Update the Docker file if needed for deployment.
+Default name for the JAR is 'wikipediasearch'

 ## Project structure